hchunhui/tiny386/README.md

  - Adlib OPL2
  - SoundBlaster 16

-For firmwares, the BIOS/VGABIOS comes from seabios.
+For firmware, the BIOS/VGABIOS comes from seabios.
 Tiny386 also supports booting linux kernel directly, without traditional BIOS.
 The idea comes from JSLinux, and it uses a small stub code called linuxstart.

 ## Demo
 See [here](https://hchunhui.github.io/tiny386)